htw-imi-showtime/showtime-website/content/ws20/bachelor/b2-FeedbackApp/process.md

 {{</section>}}

 {{<section title="Difficulties">}}
-**The challenge** was to smoothly integrate our app into the already existing workflow of creating a meeting, which is done by creating a meeting in the team Outlook Calendar.
+**The challenge** was to smoothly integrate our app into the already existing workflow of creating a meeting, which is done via the Outlook Team Calendar.
 The goal was to make the usage of our app as easy as possible for meeting owners as well as meeting attendees.
 {{</section>}}

 {{<section title="Development Process">}}